Rickmusic/ScratchGames/app/db/README.md

 - `db.name`: the schema name for the app to use

 The app needs CREATE, ALTER, REFERENCES, INDEX and DROP privileges as Sequelize will create the necessary tables automatically.

-All SQL queries are printed to console.log(), so you can see what it is doing if you want.
-In the future these will be redirected to a logger.
+All database queries, messages, and errors are logged in `app/log/database.log`, while only info, warn, and error messages get shown on the console.

 Refer to your chosen MySQL provider for instructions on how to install and run.